HOW TO PLAY CONTEMPORARY STRINGS

 THE CONTEMPORARY VIOLINIST

 (book and CD by Julie Lyonn Lieberman) Learn 16 Styles!
 The first of its kind in the world, The Contemporary Violinist will teach you how to play in sixteen styles!
+The CD will provide an example of each tune with a rhythm section accompaniment.

 With the support of a practice CD, you will be guided through exercises and tunes designed to help you develop a feel for playing Latin, Flamenco, Gypsy, Tango, Klezmer, Cajun, Blues, Rock, Swing, Bebop, Country, Irish, Old-Time, Bluegrass, Franco-American, and Scandinavian.
 Quotes from amazing fiddlers!
 The Contemporary Violinist also includes inspiring advice from Jean-Luc Ponty, Buddy Spicher, Mary Ann Harbar, Matt Glaser, James Kelly, Martin Hayes, Bruce Molsky, Jay Ungar, Mark Wood, Betsy Hill, Joe Kennedy, Jr., John Hartford, Randy Sabien, Claude Williams, Richard Greene, Stacy Phillips, Darol Anger, Michael Doucet, Leif Alpsjö, Yale Strom, Alicia Svigals, Willie Royal, Donna Hebert, Natalie MacMaster, and Papa John Creach!
 Features a preface by Turtle Island String Quartet.